ddpwnage/libgdx/README.md

 get any and all help we can.
 The [Contributing](https://github.com/libgdx/libgdx/wiki/Contributing) article describes the process of helping libGDX to become even better.

-To contribute, you need to work with libGDX' sources directly, something normal users do not have to go through.
+To contribute, you will need to work with libGDX's sources directly, which is something normal users do not have to go through.
 The [Working with the Source](https://github.com/libgdx/libgdx/wiki/Running-demos-%26-tests) article will give you directions.